 The Climate Change Portal

-Welcome to the clearinghouse on global climate change policy, a project of SourceWatch, which is published by the Center for Media and Democracy.
+Welcome to the clearinghouse on global climate change issues, a project of SourceWatch.

-The badge to your right appears on key articles in SourceWatch that relate to climate change, and the box on your left describes how you can help write history.
-This page highlights key aspects of climate change policy and the continuing debate over a replacement agreement to the Kyoto Protocol.
-The December 2009 United Nations’ Climate Change Convention in Copenhagen, COP15, failed to produce an agreement, and negotiations are continuing in preparation for the COP16 conference in Mexico at the end of December 2010.
+The badge to your right appears on key articles in SourceWatch that relate to climate change, and the box on your left has links on how you can help write history.
+This page highlights key aspects of climate change policy and the debate over a replacement agreement to the Kyoto Protocol.
+The December 2009 United Nations’ Climate Change Convention in Copenhagen, COP15, failed to produce an agreement, and negotiations at the COP16 conference in Mexico City in December 2010 also failed to produce an agreement on how to replace the Kyoto accords.

 edit